Mastering the ‘I do, WE do, YOU do’ model: A guide for Retail Coaches

 You can apply this model to many different situations like supporting a team member to close a sale or master a communication skill like active listening.

-The "I Do, We Do, You Do" model is a great way to help your team develop new skills in the workplace.
+The ‘I do, WE do, YOU do’ model is a great way to help your team develop new skills in the workplace.
 This approach ensures they get clear guidance at first, work with you to build their confidence, and eventually take full responsibility for the task with your ongoing support.

 To make the most of this model, use active learning techniques.
-Start by demonstrating the task ("I Do"), then involve your team in hands-on practice with you ("We Do").
-Finally, let them take the lead while you provide feedback and support as needed ("You Do").
+Start by demonstrating the task (I do), then involve your team in hands-on practice with you (WE do).
+Finally, let them take the lead while you provide feedback and support as needed (YOU do).
 This hands-on approach helps team members better understand and remember what they’ve learned.

 Although this method can be time-consuming and might not suit every learning preference, it boosts skill development, confidence, and independence.
 By using active learning, you make the process more engaging and effective, helping your team master new tasks and become more efficient in their roles.